MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 |**Privacy level**|Optional| By default it is set to none and it establishes the security for each connection which is taken into consideration when queries from different connections are combined| None, Public, Organizational, Private|

 >[!IMPORTANT]
 >At the moment, the privacy level will be set to *None* for any new connections created.
-When you try to combine multiple data sources a new dialog will prompt you to define the data privacy levels of the data sources that you want to combine.
+When you try to combine multiple data sources, a new dialog will prompt you to define the data privacy levels of the data sources that you want to combine.

 ## More resources